SNAP Benefits in Maryland: How to Apply and Qualify

 Expedited SNAP (Emergency SNAP)

-This service provides food assistance within seven days if you have little to no money.
-It offers immediate support while your full application is under review.
+This service provides food assistance within seven days to households with very little money, preventing them from going without meals while their full application is processed.

-File a standard SNAP application online through MyMDTHINK or at a local office and request “expedited service.”
-After an identity check and interview, you can receive benefits in seven days or less.
+Apply online via MyMDTHINK or at a local office and request “expedited service.”
+After a brief interview and identity check, you can get benefits on your EBT card in seven days or less.

-Current SNAP households can request replacements for food lost in the disaster.
-Other households may qualify for D-SNAP based on disaster-related expenses and income guidelines for that event, as explained in some SNAP benefit guides.
+Current SNAP households can request replacement benefits for lost food.
+Other households may qualify for D-SNAP if their disaster-related expenses and income meet USDA guidelines for that specific event.

 Current recipients must report food loss to their local office within 10 days.
-For D-SNAP, Maryland DHS will announce application dates and sites.
-Monitor the DHS website and USDA disaster pages for updates.
+For D-SNAP, Maryland DHS will announce application details after a disaster is declared.
+Monitor the DHS website for updates.

 Restaurant Meals Program (RMP)